Where is Bamboo Clothing (BAM) from?

 We’re all about transparency, honesty, integrity and fun.
 If we ever fall short please tell us.

-Our business is growing almost exclusively from word of mouth, as people who try it are impressed enough to tell their friends, etc. If you believe in what we’re doing and you like the product, please help continue this.
+Our business is growing almost exclusively from word of mouth, as people who try it are impressed enough to tell their friends, etc. If you believe in what we’re doing at Bamboo Clothing and you like the product, please help continue this.